vleplat/NTD-Algorithms/README.md

 where ![\Large \times_i](https://latex.codecogs.com/svg.latex?\Large&space;\times_i) denotes the i-mode product.

-We will focus on the integration of:
+This repository contains only code tailored for KL loss, the rest of the code (l2 loss) is in a branch of tensorly.
+Our implementation integrates
-  - various metrics for the cost/objective function used to assess the quality of the NTD (data fitting term)
+  - various metrics for the cost/objective function used to assess the quality of the approximation (data fitting term)
-  - constraints such as normalization
-  - penalty functions in the objective to promote specific solutions such as sparsity
+  - homogeneous regularizations to promote specific solutions such as sparsity.
-  - acceleration schemes
+  - nonnegativity is optional.